 Bear is also VERY protective.

 He thinks of himself as the guardian of our family and he takes his job seriously.
 If he sees somebody walk by our house, he will sit in the window and bark until they are no longer in his sight.
-I am pretty sure our mailman is glad that he doesn’t have to leave his car to deliver our mail because every day he comes, big old Bear is watching him through that window, growling and barking.
+I am pretty sure our mailman is glad that we don’t leave Bear outside, because every day when he brings the mail, big old Bear is watching him through the dining room window, growling and barking.

-If we are lying around watching TV and Bear, who is usually laying on the floor at our feet, gets a vibe that the slightest thing is “off” his head and ears jerk up and he will make low growling sounds under his breath.
+If we are lying around watching TV, and Bear, who is usually lying on the floor at our feet, gets a vibe that the slightest thing is “off”, his head and ears jerk up and he will make low growling sounds under his breath.
 This always catches our attention and makes us say “What did he hear?”.
 But then usually, a minute or two later, he will lay back down and let out a sigh, and that is how we know there is nothing to worry about.